 Is It Safe and Legal for Play?

-This is a an honest question that a lot of people have.
+This is an honest question that a lot of people have.
 Generally speaking, a simple paint job is perfectly fine for your clubs.
 According to the Rules of Golf set by the USGA and R&A, a club's performance characteristics cannot be substantially changed.
 A thin layer of paint on the body of the driver or the back of an iron doesn't impact performance.

 Where you need to be careful is the club face.
 You must not apply paint inside the grooves or on the flat hitting surface.
 Doing so would alter the way the ball interacts with the face, influencing spin and launch, which is against the rules for sanctioned play.
 As long as you keep the paint away from the hitting area, your custom-painted club is good to go for everything from a casual weekend round to a local tournament.